SAP-samples/teched2025-DA160/exercises/ex2/README.md

     - Data Catalog User: This role is required to view the **Catalog & Marketplace** tab inside SAP BDC Cockpit which refers to the One Data Catalog concept of SAP Business Data Cloud
     - Data Catalog Administrator: This role is required to share data products from the SAP BDC Catalog.

 In our case, we assign BD viewer to the new user.
-Then click Next.
+Then click **Next**.

 3. Review the user information, then click Save to create the user.

-Now you have successfully created a BDC cockpit user.
+Now you have successfully created an SAP BDC cockpit user.

 ## Summary